 Where all my courses and educational resources are stored.
 It can be easy to lose resources you have or never take action on those courses you bought.

 Honestly, Trello is an information hoarders dream. 😉 I have inspiration banks, for newsletters, for sales pages, for promotion ideas and more.
 Anytime I come across something that stands out to me in the online space, I webclip or screenshot it to save for later inspiration.

 I use Trello to save all kinds of things I might find useful in my business.

 This is the ACTION board when it comes to planning, organizing, and staying on track in my day-to-day operations for my business.
 This is where my plan for the next 90-days in my business lives.
 Each week has routine activities, plus special projects, and random to-dos that need to happen any given week.
 This board is the place that has all the goals, and activities that need to happen in that quarter for my business.

 The central board that houses all my yearly goal setting.
 This is my map for my goals, business strategy/marketing strategy, day-to-day operations, the guide for my whole year from big picture to routines.
 This board I’ve developed from various planners, books, customizing it to be the ultimate tracker for my yearly goals and business strategy.

 Want to learn my ultimate system for using Trello to plan my year and keep my business on track?
-I developed Plan Your Year With Trello to help you evaluate your business and life, and start 2019 with intention.
-Join me for Plan Your Year With Trello and I will guide you through exactly how I use Trello to plan my year, and then how that plan is translated into action.
+As part of Manage Your Business With Trello I will guide you through exactly how I use Trello to plan my year, and then how that plan is translated into action.